lab11/socitrack/software/carrier/apps/node/README.md

     make flash SEGGER_SERIAL=xxxxxxxxx BLE_ADDRESS=c0:98:e5:42:00:01

+The RTC will automatically be configured when you flash the code.
+In case the RTC time should be incorrect (especially if it is set to a time in the future), you can force an RTC reset as shown below.
+**ATTENTION:** You *must* afterwards execute the same command once again *without* `FORCE_RTC_RESET=1`, as otherwise the RTC will be reset to the flash time every time the device is started:

+    make flash SEGGER_SERIAL=xxxxxxxxx BLE_ADDRESS=c0:98:e5:42:00:01 FORCE_RTC_RESET=1

+    <--- device is flashed and RTC is set to correct date -->

+    make flash SEGGER_SERIAL=xxxxxxxxx BLE_ADDRESS=c0:98:e5:42:00:01

-For easy debugging, you can circumvent the BLE user interface and directly programm a role:
+For easy debugging, you can circumvent the BLE user interface and directly program a role:

     make flash BYPASS_USER_INTERFACE=1 ROLE=INITIATOR GLOSSY_MASTER=1

+This automatically sets the given role as `Initiator` and configures the node as the master of the network.

 LED color code
 --------------